Five Things You Can Do Now to Plan for Retirement

 One of the biggest impediments to building a healthy savings is out of control spending and an excessive amount of debt.
 While there is nothing wrong with using your credit to finance the things you need or want, you want to do your best to keep balances low and to pay it off as soon as possible.
 Particularly with credit cards, maxing them out and making only minimum payments will leave you paying considerable amounts in interest, without making a dent in the actual principal owed.

 While none of us anticipate accidents or illnesses that could prevent us from working or providing for our families, the fact is that you need to prepare in the event the unexpected occurs.
 According to the Centers for Disease Control and Prevention, nearly 25 percent of American either suffer or will suffer a disability at some point in their lives.
 Disability and long term care insurance is often a good investment.

 While Social Security benefits can provide a safety net to meet future retirement costs and expenses, it is important to be realistic about the actual amount you are likely to receive.
 The Department of Labor advises checking your yearly statements or contacting the SSA office to determine how long you need to work and how much additional money you will need to save.

 Sound financial planning for retirement is all about preparing for the unexpected.
 Make sure you have the proper estate planning documents in place.
 This includes creating a will, naming someone to act as your legal and health care your power of attorney, and having advance directives in place.

 Contact Us Today for Help

-For professional legal guidance on ways you can protect yourself and your loved ones now and in the years to come, contact Cavallo & Cavallo and request a consultation in our Bronx or New Rochelle office with our New York estate planning attorneys today.
+For professional legal guidance on ways you can protect yourself and your loved ones now and in the years to come, contact Cavallo & Cavallo and request a consultation in our Bronx or Westchester office with our New York estate planning attorneys today.